Ruth DeYoung Kohler II: Career

 Kohler developed an Arts/Industry residency program in 1974.
-Early on as director of the John Michael Kohler Arts Center, Kohler also visited Fred Smith’s Wisconsin Concrete Park, and afterwards became determined to preserve and restore similar artistic spaces.
+Early on as director of the John Michael Kohler Arts Center, Kohler also visited Fred Smith's Wisconsin Concrete Park, and afterwards became determined to preserve and restore similar artistic spaces.
 She also directed the John Michael Kohler Arts Center to preserve over 6,000 objects from Eugene Von Bruenchenhein after his death in 1983.
 In 2016 Kohler became the John Michael Kohler Arts Center's Director of Special Initiatives.
 She also served on the Kohler Foundation, Inc., board from 1969 to 2019, serving as its president from 1999 until 2006.

 Toward the end of her life, Kohler envisioned the Art Preserve, which opened June 26, 2021, in Sheboygan, Wisconsin.
-Kohler was committed to the idea that the building should include natural materials such as stone, wood, and earth, as a sign of respect for the materials often utilized by artists in creating the art environments held in the Arts Center’s collection.
+Kohler was committed to the idea that the building should include natural materials such as stone, wood, and earth, as a sign of respect for the materials often used by artists in creating the art environments held in the Arts Center's collection.
 The Art Preserve was built into a hill, and designed by the Denver-based architectural firm Tres Birds using timber, concrete, and river stones from the nearby Sheboygan River.
 The museum currently houses about 25,000 objects, the largest collection of artist-built environments in the world.

+Death

 Kohler died on November 14, 2020.

 Legacy

-Mount Kohler was named for Ruth and her brother Herbert Jr., in recognition of their father's financial contributor to the Byrd Antarctic Expedition.
+Mount Kohler was named for Ruth and her brother Herbert Jr., in recognition of their father's financial contribution to the Byrd Antarctic Expedition.

 The Ruth Foundation for the Arts, with a bequest from Kohler, began providing its first grants in 2022.
-The foundation plans to give away up to $20 million US dollars per year, and aims to provide funds for unconventional forms of art.
+The foundation plans to give away up to US$20 million per year, and aims to provide funds for unconventional forms of art.